Tim-B/dumpify/README.md

 # Dumpify #

 ## Uhhh, what? ##
-__Dumpify is a spotify app which records all the songs you have listented to, then let's you dump them to a playlist.__
+__Dumpify is a spotify app which records all the songs you have listented to, then lets you dump them to a playlist.__
 ### Why is this useful? ###
 It's most useful when you want to save radio stations into a playlist.
 Say you like a particular radio station, but need to save your music offline so that you can listen to it on your phone on your way to work.
 Simply leave dumpify running while you listen to that station over the weekend, then dump all the songs to a playlist and make that playlist available offline on your phone.
 ### Getting started ###